 Providenciales is the undeniable culinary centre of the Turks and Caicos.
-There are over 50 restaurants and cafés to discover, with cuisines ranging from our timeless local dishes to international favourites.
+There are over 60 great restaurants and cafés to discover, with cuisines ranging from our timeless local seafood dishes to international favourites.

 Several of our fine dining restaurants are led by award-winning international chefs, who combine unique dining backgrounds from around the world with Turks and Caicos tastes.